KojoOwusu/Bank-Trading-System/README.md

 # Bank-Trading-System
-This repository contains the trading system application for the mallon exchange
+This repository contains the trading system application for the mallon exchange.